RJN25/UTSxCUCAI-DEEPL-Team2-PredictiveMaintenance/README.md

 ## **Remaining Useful Lifetime Prediction Given Sensor Analytics**

-Arjan Waraich, Max Huddleston, Kushad Manikandan, Dora Li, Sidney Shu, Andi Guo
+Arjan Waraich (waraicharjan97@gmail.com), Max Huddleston, Kushad Manikandan, Dora Li, Sidney Shu, Andi Guo

 ## Python
-Brief Project Description:
+Project Description:
-Using DL, creating a predictive model for multi-class failure of jet engines for predictive maintenance in the aerospace industry, along with a regression for RUL (remaining useful lifetime) of the machine using time-series data provided from NASAs CMAPPS Simulated Jet Engine Dataset
+Using DL, creating a predictive model for failure classification of jet engines for predictive maintenance in the aerospace industry, via LSTM (long short-term memory) models, Random Forest Regression, and XGBoost (extreme gradient boosting).
+Model output is a 1-dimensional feautr which is predicted RUL (remaining useful lifetime) of the machine using time-series data provided - and how much of its operation at a specific power capacity remains, provided 21 different types of sensor analytics.

-Current Step: Train and Deploy Model (Feb 21st, 2025)

-## Model Input: (Next Steps)
- - Append new data
- - Provide user-controlled in randomly generated data with deviations (for sake of demonstrating model accuracy) - (program random anomalies)
- - Inputs: # of model anomalies, # of rows to randomly generate, # deviation (provided a scale), time-series data
- - Potential UI

-## Model Output:
-Multi-Class Classification → Normal, minor fault, major fault, imminent failure.
-Regression → Predicted remaining useful life (RUL) of the engine.
+Adapted from NASAs CMAPPS Simulated Jet Engine Dataset

 ## Dataset Details: